glhd/laravel-addressing/README.md

     <img src="https://poser.pugx.org/galahad/laravel-addressing/v/stable" alt="Latest stable version" />
 </a>

-> Laravel package providing addressing functionality based on [`commerceguys/addressing`](https://github.com/commerceguys/addressing)
+Laravel Addressing is a Laravel package providing addressing functionality based on [`commerceguys/addressing`](https://github.com/commerceguys/addressing).
+It lets you easily work with addresses using data from CLDR and Google.

+The primary focus of Laravel Addressing is:

+- Access to up-to-date lists of countries, states/provinces, etc
+- Easily validate address data
+- Format addresses to match a specific country's rules

+If you find this package useful, you should check out [Franklin](https://internachi.github.io/franklin/), our universal address input that follows the same conventions as Laravel Addressing.

 ## Installation